Anorov/cloudflare-scrape/README.md

 `get_tokens` is a convenience function for returning a Python dict containing Cloudflare's session cookies.
 For demonstration, we will configure this request to use a proxy.
 (Please note that if you request Cloudflare clearance tokens through a proxy, you must always use the same proxy when those tokens are passed to the server.
 Cloudflare requires that the challenge-solving IP and the visitor IP stay the same.)

 If you do not wish to use a proxy, just don't pass the `proxies` keyword argument.
-Note that these convenience functions support all of Requests' normal keyword arguments.
+These convenience functions support all of Requests' normal keyword arguments, like `params`, `data`, and `headers`.

 ```python
 import cfscrape